Plane in flight

 Track flights and prices with Going

-If you book your flight at the best possible price, you won’t feel the need to cancel and rebook just to save money!
-So, instead of worrying about fluctuating prices, sign up for Going’s flight alerts and receive the best deals before you buy.
+If you book your flight at the best possible price, you won't feel the need to cancel and rebook just to save money.
+So, instead of worrying about fluctuating prices, sign up for Going's flight alerts and receive the best deals before you buy.

 Frequently asked questions

-Do airlines charge you to cancel a flight?
+How late can you cancel a flight?

 What happens if you need to cancel a nonrefundable flight?